-As a leader at UC San Diego and in the field of geosciences, Scripps Institution of Oceanography is taking proactive steps to support the Chancellor's call to create a more diverse campus by offering a program that seeks to demystify the graduate application process and support students who have been systematically marginalized and/or historically excluded from academia.
-In an effort to increase the number of students from underrepresented backgrounds applying to Scripps Institution of Oceanography (SIO), we will be doing targeted outreach to minority-serving institutions, including Historically Black Colleges & Universities (HBCUs), Hispanic-Serving Institutions (HSIs) and Tribal Colleges & Universities (TCUs).
+As a leader at UC San Diego and in the field of geosciences, Scripps Institution of Oceanography (SIO) is taking proactive steps to support the Chancellor's call to create a more diverse campus by offering a program that seeks to demystify the graduate application process and support students who have been systematically marginalized and/or historically excluded from academia.
+In an effort to increase the number of students from underrepresented backgrounds applying to Scripps Institution of Oceanography, we will be doing targeted outreach to minority-serving institutions, including Historically Black Colleges & Universities (HBCUs), Hispanic-Serving Institutions (HSIs) and Tribal Colleges & Universities (TCUs).

-Students of all backgrounds and/or demographics are welcome to apply.
+Students of all backgrounds are welcome to apply.
 Students who have been historically or are currently underrepresented or underserved in marine and ocean sciences who attend minority-serving institutions (HBCUs, TCUs, and/or HSIs) are strongly encouraged to apply.
-This includes but is not limited to applicants from underrepresented minority groups (Black/African-American, Chicanx/Latinx, American Indian, Alaskan Native, Native Hawaiian, Pacific Islander, mixed-race POC), LGBTQIA+ and/or gender non-conforming students, persons with disabilities, students who are the first in the family to attend college/university, low-income students, and/or women).
+This includes but is not limited to applicants from underrepresented minority groups (Black/African-American, Chicanx/Latinx, American Indian, Alaskan Native, Native Hawaiian, Pacific Islander, mixed-race POC), LGBTQIA+ students, persons with disabilities, students who are the first in the family to attend college/university, low-income students, and/or women).